anirudhacharya/ps-lite/docs/how_to.md

 ## Retransmission for Unreliable Network

-It's not uncommon that a message disappear when sending from one node to another node.
+It's not uncommon that a message may disappear when sending from one node to another node.
 The program hangs when a critical message is not delivered successfully.
 In that case, we can let PS-Lite send an additional ACK for each message, and resend that message if the ACK is not received within a given time.
 To enable this feature, we can set the environment variables

-- `PS_RESEND` : if or not enable retransmission.
+- `PS_RESEND` : if or not to enable retransmission.
 Default is 0.
-- `PS_RESEND_TIMEOUT` : timeout in millisecond if an ACK message if not received.
-PS-Lite then will resend that message.
+- `PS_RESEND_TIMEOUT` : timeout in millisecond if an ACK message is not received.
+PS-Lite will then resend that message.
 Default is 1000.

-We can set `PS_DROP_MSG`, the percent of probability to drop a received message, for testing.
+We can set `PS_DROP_MSG`, the percentage probability of dropping a received message, for testing.
 For example, `PS_DROP_MSG=10` will let a node drop a received message with 10% probability.